News

 - Mid-term exam: In around Week 7 or 8, we will be conducting an open-book mid-term exam, where you will be applying concepts learned in the first half of the lecture to answer some deep questions about intelligent learning systems.
 More details to come!

-- Individual project: In the first half of the lecture, to scaffold students' contextualized understanding of key concepts and to help students practice skills, we will assign a small assignment on designing/developing a piece of learning software.
-More details to come!
+- Individual assignments: In the first half of the lecture, to scaffold students' contextualized understanding of key concepts and to help students practice skills, we will assign a series of small assignments.

 - Group project: After getting familiar with key concepts, skills, and knowledge, which students practice through several small assignments in the first week, during the second half, students will work on a group project in which they will design, develop, and test a learning technology.

-- Final presentation/demo: At the end of the lecture, we would have a "demo day" where all the groups will showcase what they have done for the group project.
+- Final presentation/demo: At the end of the lecture, we will have a "demo day" where all the groups will showcase what they have done for the group project.

 - Final report: Students will individually reflect on what they have learned in the course and what are some things that they would have done differently.